Required Vaccinations

 • Hepatitis B series

-• TDAP within last 10 years
+• TDAP vaccine within the last 10 years

-• MMR (Measles, Mumps, Rubella)-proof of vaccination
+• Proof of MMR vaccination

-• Varicella – proof of vaccination or disease
+• Proof of Varicella vaccination or disease

-• Annual TB Test with Result (Annual update required)
+• Annual TB Test with Result

-• Tetanus-diphtheria toxoid (TD) – Every 10 Years)
+• Tetanus-diphtheria toxoid (TD) vaccine every 10 Years)

-• Hepatitis B Vaccine #1, #2, #3 in series
+• Hepatitis B Vaccine series (#1, #2, #3)

 • Annual Flu Shot